 CMP follows an interconnection process established by the Maine Public Utilities Commission (PUC) that emphasizes timeliness, cost efficiency, and safety.
 We are a dedicated team of engineers, project managers, construction workers and others focusing solely on distribution generation projects and interconnections.
 For more information, visit CMP's Interconnection website.

 Once we receive an interconnection application from a solar generator, it goes through a multi-faceted application/system phase review and a design/build phase review before testing and commissioning and then energizing.
-More information about these phases is listed in the MPUC’s Chapter 324 rules and on CMP’s Interconnection website.
+More information about these phases is listed on the CMP’s Interconnection website.

 To facilitate the Interconnection of a renewable energy project to CMP’s grid, a developer may need to extend or upgrade a distribution line and partner with CMP to perform this work in a safe, efficient manner.
 If needed, property easements are obtained by the generator for the placement and maintenance of the line if it crosses private property, ensuring appropriate distance on each side of the line for property access in order to perform maintenance or repairs due to an emergency.